 SEATTLE — A 78-year-old man injured in a boat explosion at Sequim’s John Bay Marina on Feb.
 7 has died in the intensive-care unit at Harborview Medical Center in Seattle.

-Keith Bryant’s condition had been upgraded from critical to serious condition last week at the advanced care center, but he suffered a setback and died Wednesday night, according to the hospital.
+Keith Bryant’s condition had been upgraded from critical to serious condition last week at the advanced care center, cure but he suffered a setback and died Wednesday night, according to the hospital.

 “It appears that he has died as a result of injuries sustained in the explosion,” Sequim Police Detective Sgt.
 Sean Madison said Thursday.